Mobile-clogging transition in a Fermi-like model of counterflowing particles: Introduction

-In order to understand this interesting problem, in this work we suggest to consider a general modelling of streams counterflowing streams of objects interpolating two very distinct/extreme situations: \textbf{Situation I}: Objects of negligible sizes, move in environments with many impurities.
-The objects interact only with the impurities since their excluded volume is not an important parameter.
-In this situation the system is entirely random: the particle performs a biased random walk that goes to the next cell with probability 1/2 or remains stopped at same cell with the same probability.
-It works as if this randomness of the motion is due to the resistance offered by these impurities and not from the interaction among the objects.
-This randomness is not affected by the size of particles. \textbf{Situation II}: The second extreme situation considers hard objects where the excluded volume is important, which stream occurs in a environment without impurities.
-It works as if rigid bodies interact only each other in a clean environment.
-In this situation the system is essentially deterministic and one object does not move to a cell that does not have enough space to allocate it.
+\begin{enumerate} \item \textbf{Situation (i)}: Objects of negligible sizes move in random environment and their excluded volume is not a relevant parameter.
+In this case the system is entirely random: the particle performs a biased random walk in which it makes a step to the next cell with probability 1/2 or remains at the original cell with the same probability.
+It works as if the randomness of the motion is due to the resistance offered by the environment and not from the interaction among objects.
+This randomness is then not affected by the particle size.

+\item \textbf{Situation (ii)}: The second extreme situation considers hard objects where the excluded volume plays a role.
+It works as if rigid bodies interact only with each other.
+In this situation the system is essentially deterministic and one object does not move to a cell that does not have enough space to allocate it. \end{enumerate}

-So our intention in this study is to explore the transition between these two very different scenarios, by changing one only external parameter: $ \alpha $.
-In our modelling, by changing $\alpha $, we desire to be able to continuously map the system from situation 1 which corresponds to $\alpha =0$ to situation 2, corresponding to $\alpha \rightarrow \infty $.
-Thus before to mathematically formulate the problem, we need to consider some important motivations.
+In this work we explore the transition between these two distinct scenarios, by changing an external parameter denoted by $\alpha $.
+We are able to map continuously from situation (i) ($\alpha =0$) to situation (ii) ($\alpha \rightarrow \infty $) and the interesting point is how it is performed.

+For that, we propose a simple model of two species of objects, denoted by $A$ and $B$, moving in opposite directions in a ring divided by cells, which have the same maximum occupation denoted by $\sigma _{\max }$ that depends on the stochasticity parameter $\alpha $.
+In order to describe $\alpha $, which controls in which degree the maximal occupation $\sigma _{\max }$ can be violated, we use an adapted Fermi-Dirac distribution that governs the particle transition between the cells.